kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-before-learning.md

 Anthony is a first year student who is determined to make the most of his Kibo experience.
 Let's see how he develops his SMART goal and corresponding implementation intentions:

 **Step 1:** Anthony reflects on his long-term vision of becoming a software engineer specializing in artificial intelligence.
-After careful consideration, he sets a SMART goals: "Within the next two terms, develop proficiency in Python programming language, complete an AI-related project, and earn a minimum GPA of 3.7."
+After careful consideration, he sets some SMART goals: "Within the next two terms, I will develop proficiency in Python programming language, complete an AI-related project with a classmate, and earn a minimum GPA of 3.7."

 **Step 2:** Anthony identifies the key steps required to achieve his SMART goal:
 a.
 Attend all Programming 1, Programming 2, and Mathematical Thinking classes during the first two terms at Kibo.